gnecula/bond/docs/tutorial.rst

 Part 2: Mocking with Bond
 --------------------------------

 Sometimes you want not only to spy values from your production code, but also to replace some of those values.
 Spying and mocking together can be achieved if you place the ``bond.spy_point`` annotation on a function or a method in your production code.
-Assume that you have a
-method called ``make_request`` in your code, whose purpose is to make HTTP requests to other services.
+Let's assume that the code to be tested (system under test) is expected to invoke a collaborator method called ``make_request``, whose purpose is to make HTTP requests to other services.
 You may want to spy how many times this method is called in your tests, and with what arguments, and possibly what it returns for each call.
 You also want your tests to be able to bypass the actual HTTP request and provide mock results for this function.
-This can be achieved with the ``bond.spy_point`` function annotation, as shown below:
-(note that for Ruby, any class or module which you wish to spy on must ``extend BondTargetable``)
+This can be achieved with the ``bond.spy_point`` function annotation, as shown below: (note that for Ruby, any class or module which you wish to spy on must ``extend BondTargetable``)

 .. container:: code-examples